vitaly-t/pg-minify/README.md

 * Provides basic parsing and error reporting for invalid SQL
 * Flattens the resulting script into a single line
 * Optionally, compresses SQL for minimum space

-This library is originally for PostgreSQL, but works also for MS-SQL and MySQL.

 ## Installing